Problem #1: Black screen (no picture at all).

 Usually caused by: A color encoding issue, a common problem when using a DVI display with an HDMI source.
 If you’re using a splitter or an extender between your source and the link, make sure it handles EDID.
 If possible, force the source (for instance, a Blu-ray player) to output HDMI video with RGB color encoding instead of Component (YCbCr) video encoding.

 Problem #4: White noise, or just “snow,” for a picture.

 Usually caused by: An HDCP issue.
 This is actually what the encrypted video looks like.
 It happens when your display (or any active component, like an extender or a splitter, used in the transmission) doesn’t support HDCP.
 The display, in turn, isn’t able to decrypt the video stream.
 Be sure to use equipment that supports HDCP.

 Problem #5: Flickering, unstable, or blinking image.

 Can be caused by: Electromagnetic or radio frequency interference (EMI/RFI), bad cable, or cable that’s too long.
 These all can cause issues with HDCP or the video signal, resulting in flickering or the video randomly disappearing then reappearing after a second.
-The solution: Use certified high-speed HDMI cables instead of standard HDMI cables, or if you need to transmit longer distances, try an extender.
-If you’re already using an extender, try changing to shielded CAT6 solid-core bulk cable.
+The solution: Use certified high-speed HDMI cables instead of standard HDMI cables, or if you need to transmit longer distances, try an extender or change to active cables with equalization.